Musée des Beaux-Arts | When Auden met Bruegel

 While someone else is eating or opening a window or just walking dully along

-The first two words of Musée des Beaux Arts immediately reveals the theme: its suffering.
+The first two words of Musée des Beaux-Arts immediately reveal the theme: suffering.
 Auden wants to show the impact of suffering on humankind through the perspective of the old Flemish Masters’ vivid works.
-In their paintings, there is the concrete realisation of the indifference of the world towards individual tragedies.
-In the same way, Musée des Beaux Arts expresses the mundanity which accompanies pain in everyday life.
+In their paintings, there is the concrete realization of the world’s indifference towards individual tragedies.
+In the same way, Musée des Beaux-Arts expresses the mundanity which accompanies pain in everyday life.
 The poem has two stanzas: both contain references to Bruegel’s works, but while the first one contains indirect clues, the second one is entirely built up as an Ekphrasis, the verbal description of a piece of art.

 In Breughel’s Icarus, for instance: how everything turns away

 Quite leisurely from the disaster; the ploughman may

 Have heard the splash, the forsaken cry,